 Increasing HIF1 activity in periosteal cells normalizes the reduced levels of steady-state intracellular ATP observed in TFAM mutant cells.

 We then investigated if increasing HIF1 activity could restore the lowered ATP levels observed in TFAM-deficient periosteal cells.
-It is important to note that both HIF1dPA and Ai14 reporter constructs are knockins at the ROSA locus, which precludes using Ai14's reporter function for isolating TFAM HIF1dPA double-mutant periosteal cells via FACS.
-Consequently, we measured intracellular ATP in an unsorted population of periosteal cells harvested from both CTRL and double-mutant mice and cultured in vitro for a few days, as delineated in the Methods section.
-Supporting the hypothesis that heightened HIF1 activity enhances glycolysis, no significant difference in ATP levels was observed between CTRL and double-mutant cells (Figure 7H). qPCR verified the successful recombination of the floxed TFAM and HIF1dPA alleles (Figure 7I).
-To rigorously compare ATP levels in TFAM mutant and CTRL cells.
-This verified the initial finding; i.e., ATP levels in TFAM mutants were significantly diminished compared with controls (Supplemental Figure 13, A and B, with panel B showing the efficient recombination of TFAM allele), echoing the results from FACS-sorted cells (Figure 4A).
+It is important to note that both HIF1dPA and Ai14 reporter constructs are knock-ins at the ROSA locus, which precludes using Ai14's reporter function for isolating TFAM;HIF1dPA double mutant periosteal cells via FACS.
+Consequently, we measured intracellular ATP in an unsorted population of periosteal cells harvested from both control and double mutant mice, which were cultured in vitro for a few days, as delineated in the Materials and Methods section.
+Supporting the hypothesis that heightened HIF1 activity enhances glycolysis, no significant difference in ATP levels was observed between control and double mutant cells (Figure 7, panel H). qPCR confirmed the successful recombination of the floxed TFAM and HIF1dPA alleles (Figure 7, panel I).
+To rigorously compare ATP levels in TFAM and TFAM;HIF1dPA mutant periosteal cells, intracellular ATP was also quantified in unsorted TFAM mutant and control cells.
+This confirmed the initial finding. i.e. ATP levels in TFAM mutants were significantly diminished compared to controls (Supplemental Figure 13, panel A with panel B showing the efficient recombination of TFAM allele), echoing the results from FACS-sorted cells (Figure 4, panel A).